diogolmenezes/simple-node-framework/README.md

 ## Database

+SNF support multiple connections in Mongo Databases.

 You can disable database handler by removing the "db" node at configuration file, or just runing [create-snf-app](https://github.com/diogolmenezes/create-snf-app) using the --disable-database option.

-SNF support multiple connections in Mongo Databases, so you have to configure like this:

 ```json
     "db": {